erickgalinkin/erickgalinkin.github.io/about.markdown

 permalink: /about/
 ---
 # Who I am
-Erick Galinkin, Principal AI Researcher at Rapid7 and PhD candidate in computer science at Drexel University.
+Erick Galinkin, AI Security Researcher at NVIDIA and PhD candidate in computer science at Drexel University.
 I've also built a number of courses with Udacity:
 * [Introduction to Deep Learning](https://www.udacity.com/course/deep-learning-nanodegree--nd101)
 * [Security Architect](https://www.udacity.com/course/security-architect-nanodegree--nd992)